Contributing to BLVM

 4. Signatures required - Maintainers must cryptographically sign approval (see PR Process)

-5. Review period - Tier-specific review period must elapse (see PR Process for details)
+5. Review period — The effective layer + tier review period must elapse (see PR Process)

 6. Merge - Once all requirements are met, your PR is merged